 Huron Consulting Case Interview: Complete Prep Guide (2026)

-Huron's interview difficulty sits at 3.03 out of 5 on Glassdoor — lower quantitative intensity than MBB, but with a genuine expectation that you understand how hospitals operate, how universities manage enrollment, and why those business models differ from general commercial contexts.1 This guide covers everything you need to walk in prepared.
+Huron's interview difficulty sits at 3.03 out of 5 on Glassdoor.
+Quantitative intensity is lower than MBB, but there is a genuine expectation that you understand how hospitals operate, how universities manage enrollment, and why those business models differ from general commercial contexts.[^1] This guide covers everything you need to walk in prepared, including a fully worked hospital cost reduction case.

 Huron was founded in May 2002 by a group of former Arthur Andersen employees, and went public on the NASDAQ in October 2004 under the ticker HURN.
 Unlike generalist consulting firms, Huron built its reputation by going deep in specific verticals rather than competing on breadth across industries.